SchulzLab/TEPIC/README.md

 The following parameters are required to run TEPIC:

 * -g The reference genome in plain (uncompressed) FASTA format with Ensembl-style chromosome names (i.e., without "chr" prefix).
+If a "chr" prefix is present, use the -j option.
 * -b Regions the user wants to be annotated; chromosome naming compatible to the reference genome file.
 * -o Prefix of the output files.
 * -p File containing position specific energy matrices (PSEM).